 It’s only a couple of hundred dollars, and then you will know exactly what you are drinking.

 Simply test the water at least once a year for chemical and microbiological contamination.

-What do you get from a bore water analysis?
+What do you get from a water analysis?

-Once you have received the full report on your bore water, you can see everything that you're going to be consuming and what needs to be treated using a bore water filter.
+Once you have received the full report on your water supply, you can see everything that you're going to be consuming and what needs to be treated using a water filter.